runlyio/core-dotnet/README.md

 ### The Runly Platform sounds cool.
 Why isn't it OSS too?

 There are plenty of job platforms out there which are completely OSS.
 We are trying a different model.
-Sustainability in OSS is a problem.
+[Sustainability in OSS is a problem](https://twitter.com/UdiDahan/status/1279773678494978053).
 We are trying to work on this project full-time and in order to do that, we have to feed our families.
 We think providing value via a paid service is the best way to do that while still solving problems for people with the core OSS offering.
+We are fiercely independent and not going anywhere.
+[Read more about our philosophy](https://www.runly.io/about/).

-We have plenty of ideas on how to make background jobs easy to build and easy to scale.
+We have plenty of ideas on how to make jobs easy to build and easy to scale.
 We need your support to continue working on this project.
 You can support us by building a Runly job and letting us know what you think.
 If you find value in writing jobs this way, you can [give the Runly Platform a try](https://www.runly.io/platform).
 Or, just give us a GitHub star while you are here.
 It allows us to brag about all the internet points we are getting when our mothers and spouses ask what we are doing all day :wink:.

 Keep up with the things we are working on by [following us on Twitter](https://twitter.com/runlyio).